dfelinto/blender-manual/manual/render/cycles/object_settings/object_data.rst

    - MNEE Caustic rays can pass through up to 6 Caustic Caster surfaces between a Caustic Reciever and a Shadow Caustic light before the ray is terminated and caustics are ignored.

-   - MNEE Caustics are treated as direct lighting instead of indirect lighting.

    - MNEE Caustics only work if the caustic caster has smooth normals.

    - Volumetric materials can not recieve MNEE caustics.